TIBCOSoftware/snappydata/docs/install.md

 Running individual tests within some suite works using the _--tests_ argument.

-### Setting up IntelliJ with Gradle
+### Setting up IntelliJ IDEA with Gradle

-IntelliJ is the IDE commonly used by the SnappyData developers.
-Those who really prefer Eclipse can try the Scala-IDE and Gradle support but has been seen to not work as well (for example, Gradle support is not integrated with Scala plugin etc).
+Intellij IDEA is the IDE commonly used by the SnappyData developers.
+Those who really prefer Eclipse can try the Scala-IDE and Gradle support but has been seen to not work as well.
+Steps required for setting up SnappyData with all its components in IDEA are listed below.

-To import into IntelliJ:
+To import into IntelliJ IDEA:

-* Update IntelliJ to the latest 14.x (or 15.x) version, including the latest Scala plug-in.
-Older versions have trouble dealing with Scala code particularly, some of the code in Spark.
+* Update IntelliJ IDEA to the latest version, including the latest Scala plug-in.
+Older versions (pre 14.x) have trouble dealing with Scala code, particularly some of the code in Spark.
+Ensure JDK 8 is installed and IDEA can find it (either in PATH or via *JAVA_HOME*).

+* Increase the available JVM heap size for IDEA.
+Open bin/idea64.vmoptions (assuming 64-bit JVM) and increase -Xmx option to be something like *-Xmx=2g* for comfortable use.

 * Select **Import Project**, and then point to the SnappyData directory.
-Use external Gradle import.
-When using JDK 7, add **-XX:MaxPermSize=350m** to VM options in global Gradle settings.
-Select the default values, and click **Next** in the following screens.<br/>
+Use external Gradle import. **Un-select** the "Create separate module per source set" option while other options can be defaults.
+Click **Next** in the following screens.<br/>
 <note> Note:</note>

 	- <note>Ignore the **"Gradle location is unknown warning"**.</note>
-	- <note>Ensure that a JDK 7/8 installation has been selected.</note>
+	- <note>Ensure that the JDK 8 installation has been selected.</note>
 	- <note>Ignore and dismiss the **"Unindexed remote maven repositories found"** warning message if seen.</note>

 * When import is completed, go to **File> Settings> Editor> Code Style> Scala**.
 Set the scheme as **Project**.
 Check that the same has been set in Java Code Style too.
 Click OK to apply and close it.
-Next, copy **codeStyleSettings.xml** located in the SnappyData top-level directory, to the **.idea** directory created by IntelliJ.
+Next, copy **codeStyleSettings.xml** located in the SnappyData top-level directory, to the **.idea** directory created by IDEA.
 Check that the settings are now applied in **File> Settings> Editor> Code Style> Java** which should display Indent as 2 and continuation indent as 4 (same as Scala).

 * If the Gradle tab is not visible immediately, then select it from window list pop-up at the left-bottom corner of IDE.
 If you click on that window list icon, then the tabs are displayed permanently.

-* Generate Apache Avro and GemFireXD required sources by expanding: **snappydata_2.11> Tasks> other**.
+* Generate Apache Avro and SnappyData required sources by expanding: **snappydata_2.11> Tasks> other**.
 Right-click on **generateSources** and run it.
 The Run option may not be available if indexing is still in progress, wait for indexing to complete, and then try again. <br> The first run may some time to complete,  as it downloads jar files and other required files.
 This step has to be done the first time, or if **./gradlew clean** has been run, or if you have made changes to **javacc/avro/messages.xml** source files.

-* If you get unexpected **"Database not found"** or **NullPointerException** errors in GemFireXD layer, then first thing to try is to run the **generateSources** target again.*
+* If you get unexpected **"Database not found"** or **NullPointerException** errors in SnappyData-store/GemFireXD layer, then first thing to try is to run the **generateSources** target again.

 * Increase the compiler heap sizes or else the build can take quite long especially with integrated **spark** and **store**.
 In **File> Settings> Build, Execution, Deployment> Compiler increase**, **Build process heap size** to say 1536 or 2048.
 Similarly, increase JVM maximum heap size in **Languages & Frameworks> Scala Compiler Server** to 1536 or 2048.

 * Test the full build.

-* For JDK 7: **Open Run> Edit Configurations**.
-Expand **Defaults**, and select **Application**.
-Add **-XX:MaxPermSize=350m** in the VM options.
-Similarly, add it to VM parameters for ScalaTest and JUnit.
-Most of the unit tests have trouble without this option.

-* For JUnit configuration also append **/build-artifacts** to the working directory.
-That is, the directory should be **\$MODULE_DIR\$/build-artifacts**.
-Likewise change working directory for ScalaTest to be inside **build-artifacts** otherwise, all intermediate log and other files (specially created by GemFireXD) pollute the source tree and may need to be cleaned manually.
+* For JUnit tests configuration also append **/build-artifacts** to the working directory.
+That is, open **Run> Edit Configurations**, expand **Defaults** and select **JUnit**, the working directory should be **\$MODULE_DIR\$/build-artifacts**.
+Likewise append **build-artifacts** to working directory for ScalaTest.
+Without this all intermediate log and other files pollute the source tree and then need to be cleaned manually.

 ### Running a ScalaTest/JUnit

-Running Scala/JUnit tests from IntelliJ is straightforward.
-Ensure that **MaxPermSize** has been increased when using JDK 7 as mentioned above especially for Spark/Snappy tests.
+Running Scala/JUnit tests from IntelliJ IDEA is straightforward.

-* When selecting a run configuration for JUnit/ScalaTest, avoid selecting the Gradle one (green round icon) otherwise an external Gradle process is launched that can start building the project again and won't be cleanly integrated with IntelliJ.
+* When selecting a run configuration for JUnit/ScalaTest, avoid selecting the Gradle one (green round icon) otherwise an external Gradle process is launched that can start building the project again and won't be cleanly integrated with IDEA.
 Use the normal JUnit (red+green arrows icon) or ScalaTest (JUnit like with red overlay).

-* For JUnit tests, ensure that working directory is **\$MODULE_DIR\$/build-artifacts** as mentioned before.
-Otherwise, many GemFireXD tests will fail to find the resource files required in tests.
-They also pollute the files etc, so when launched this will allow those to go into build-artifacts that is easier to clean.
-For that reason, it may be preferable to do the same for ScalaTests.
+* For JUnit tests, ensure that working directory is the top-level **\$MODULE_DIR\$/build-artifacts** as mentioned before.
+Otherwise, many SnappyData-store tests will fail to find the resource files required in tests.
+They also pollute the files etc, so when launched this will allow those to go into **build-artifacts** that is easier to clean.
+For that reason, it is preferable to do the same for ScalaTests.

 * Some of the tests use data files from the **tests-common** directory.
-For such tests, run the Gradle task **snappydata_2.11> Tasks> other> copyResourcesAll** to copy the resources in build area where IntelliJ runs can find it.
+For such tests, run the Gradle task **snappydata_2.11> Tasks> other> copyResourcesAll** to copy the resources in build area where IDEA runs can find it.